 - A structural engineer inspection can be scheduled and coordinated upon request.

-- I have established relationships and affiliations with the many trades and organizations in the real estate industry which I promote and refer to my clients.
+- I provide referrals with established companies I have long term relationships with.
+These many trades and organizations in the real estate industry I gladly refer to my clients.

 I encourage my clients to accompany me during the home inspection process whenever possible so any concerns can be discussed in person.
 Home inspection times vary, so please allow two to three hours.
 I will provide an evaluation of the physical condition of the property, familiarize you with the structure and systems, while pointing out areas of concern and “what really matters”.